πŸ”₯🎯 When stakes run high, choice stops feeling free - behaviorengineering.ai

 When the brakes come off

-That looks like an edge in systems built on delegation and avoidance.
-It also makes power fragile and harmful, because the same numbness that kills anxiety also kills feedback, empathy, and correction.
+In systems built on delegation and avoidance, that looks like an edge, and it makes power fragile and harmful, because the same numbness that kills anxiety also kills feedback, empathy, and correction.

 Grounding